Berg0162/Zwift-Control/README.md

 Notice how in this ergonomic setup a modified cable binder (type Velcro strap) is holding the (face down!) pushbutton in place.
 Fore finger is most capable of doing the clicking in a natural way while still holding the handlebar.

 <img src="./images/Zwift_Control_Button_mount_small.png" width="796" height="336" alt="Velcro strap">

+### How to connect to your computer?
+When you first power on your ESP32/nRF52 board with the Zwift-Control code loaded, it advertises itself as a standard Bluetooth keyboard (officially per the spec called a HID – Human Interface Device).
+That means you’ll see it show up on your Bluetooth settings on a Mac or PC.
+Notice: Zwift itself doesn’t support the Bluetooth HID devices.<br>

+You’ll simply have to go into your Bluetooth devices on Mac or PC, and pair it up just like you’d pair up a new Bluetooth keyboard, mouse, headphones, or whatever else it is that you pair.
+Only after you have successfully paired it with your computer that runs the Zwift app, it will be active during the next Zwift ride.
+Next time when you start your computer and ESP32/nRF52 Zwift Control, pairing will be fully automatic: auto pairing!